 We carry out practical maintenance and habitat management work throughout the year.
 These tasks include hedgelaying, coppicing, scrub clearance and fence construction.
 During the spring and summer, we also carry out ecological surveys and monitoring, recording plants and animals to help inform our management.

 The sites that we work on vary in character and size, from small pockets of ‘green space’ to large Local Nature Reserves.
-Some of these sites have limited public access and so volunteer task days provide excellent opportunities to see some hidden wildlife gems!
+Some of these sites have limited public access.
+Volunteer with us and you’ll discover that our task days provide excellent opportunities to see some hidden wildlife gems!